suhenady/abbott-elementary-quotes/README.md

 # abbott-elementary-quotes

-An app that uses CRUD operations and displays, posts, updates and deletes quotes from Abbott Elementary.
+An app that uses CRUD operations and displays, posts, updates and deletes quotes from Abbott Elementary working with MongoDB, Express and Node.